aeternity/protocol/GOSSIP.md

 random peer with a bias favoring peers that were added the longest time ago.
 7. The eventually evicted peer is completely removed from the pool.

-Only the IP of the peers are used to select a subset of the pool because IP is an expensive resource while ports are comparatively cheap.
+Only the IPs of the peers are used to select a subset of the pool because IP is an expensive resource while ports are comparatively cheap.

 See [Bucket Selection](#bucket-selection) for more details on how the buckets